Yanks put slumping Bird on DL; Ellsbury out with sore elbow | FOX Sports

 New York also brought up lefty reliever Chasen Shreve from its top farm team after optioning right-hander Luis Cessa to Triple-A following Monday night’s loss.

 Ellsbury got hurt when he ran face-first into the padded wall to make a terrific catch Monday.
-Aaron Hicks started in center field Tuesday and hit a two-run homer his first time up.
+Aaron Hicks started in center field Tuesday and hit a two-run homer his first time up in New York’s 11-5 victory.

 The 24-year-old Bird missed last season while recovering from right shoulder surgery.
-He batted .451 (23 for 51) in spring training this year with eight homers and 15 RBIs, cementing his spot in New York’s everyday lineup.
+He batted .451 (23 for 51) in spring training this year with eight homers and 15 RBIs, cementing his spot in the everyday lineup.

 ”I feel for the kid because I think this kid’s going to play a very important role on this team and it’s not the start that you want to get off to,” Girardi said. ”For me, the way you deal with this as a player, is you get healthy.
 We’ve got a reset button.
 We’re going to start over.
 Don’t look at your numbers.
 Don’t try to make it up in one day.
 Just go be who you are.”